 By Caitlin Brown

 If you’ve ever been that person who nods knowingly in conversation with the salesperson at the beauty counter but is completely lost, this is for you.
 When it comes to skin undertones, particularly your own, most of us have no idea, and often — in my experience, at least — neither do the salespeople.
+But one important tip is that you must ditch the commercial skincare products that cause your skin to flare up and go with natural and organic skincare products instead.

 While skin tones range from very dark to very fair in color, undertone refers to the shade that is within that color.
 Your skin tone may change throughout the year (a shade or two deeper in the summer or maybe fairer or lighter in the winter months), but your undertone never changes.